sghill/fail-unwanted-package-imports/README.md

-# Gradle Calculator
+# Gradle Checkstyle Example

-A simple, foundational [gradle](https://gradle.org/) project for examples.
+An example project that fails the build because of a class imported from an unwanted package.